 As a good employer what you can do is to ensure that your employees are properly informed about the choices before them.
-(These are outlined in an article for teachers which you can find here)

 Amongst other things, the Act requires you to decide if you think that the claim is ‘arguable’ or not.
 The Act’s test for arguability is quite simple.

 If you answer Yes to the following two questions, then the claim is ‘arguable’:

 - Are 60% or more of the certificated teaching staff you employ female?

 - Is their work currently undervalued?